 If after selecting the standard policy you decide you would like the additional benefits that come with Select, you can add them to your policy at any time for an extra cost.
 You can also choose to add Multi Fracture Cover to your policy for an additional monthly premium.

-Additional benefits NOT included with Zurich’s standard Income Protection include:
+Additional benefits not included with Zurich’s standard Income Protection include:

 Paying extra to choose Zurich Select over its standard plan simply for these additional benefits could therefore be a false economy given some insurers offer them as standard without you needing to pay more.

-While Zurich do offer the Multi-Fracture benefit, it costs £6.90 a month extra.
+While Zurich does offer the Multi-Fracture benefit, it costs £6.90 a month extra.
 This is the highest price to add this compared to other insurers offering this benefit (with some providers even offering a similar benefit for free).

 As you can see, when looking to compare Income Protection Insurance there are lots of points to consider.
 With so many factors and a lot of different terminology at play, it can be tricky to do an accurate like-for-like comparison between providers.